 This vegetable helps relieve inflammation in the body.
-In fact, an animal research shows that cucumber extract can help lower harmful inflammation by preventing the pro-inflammatory enzyme activity.
+In fact, animal research shows that cucumber extract can help lower harmful inflammation by preventing the pro-inflammatory enzyme activity.

 This is quite important as inflammation is related to many chronic conditions like arthritis and diabetes.

 Fisetin is an anti-inflammatory flavonol found in cucumbers which supports brain health.
-Besides preventing age-related decline of nerve cells, it also improves memory.
+Besides preventing the age-related decline of nerve cells, it also improves memory.

-What’s more, an animal research showed that it could avoid impairments of learning and progressive memory related to Alzheimer’s.
+What’s more, animal research showed that it could avoid impairments of learning and progressive memory related to Alzheimer’s.

 Pinoresinol, secoisolariciresinol, and lariciresinol are polyphenols found in cucumbers.
 According to studies, they help reduce the risk of uterine, breast, prostate, and ovarian cancer.
 What’s more, cucumbers contain cucurbitacins – phytonutrients which provide anti-cancer effects.

 B vitamins help reduce some of the stress’ damaging effects and relieve the feelings of anxiety.
 Luckily, cucumbers are loaded with multiple B vitamins, such as B1, B5, and B7.

 Besides beta-carotene and vitamin C, cucumbers contain other antioxidant flavonoids like luteolin, apigenin, kaempferol, and apigenin.
-They are all extremely beneficial as they help reduce the risk of heart disease and other chronic diseases.
+They are all extremely beneficial as they can help reduce the risk of heart disease and other chronic diseases.

 What’s more, the water-rich cucumbers may act as water by increasing the stomach pH temporarily, thus suppressing the acid reflux symptoms.

 Also, the skin of cucumbers is rich in insoluble fiber which increases the size of your stool.
 This enables quick and thorough elimination.

-You can put a slice of cucumber on the roof of your mouth to remove the odor-causing bacteria in your mouth.
+We can put a slice of cucumber on the roof of our mouth to remove the odor-causing bacteria in our mouth.
 Also, consuming cucumbers can help treat the culprit of bad breath by releasing the excess heat in the stomach.

 Cucumbers are an excellent source of potassium which is related to lower blood pressure levels.
-In fact, a proper potassium balance in and out of your body cells is important for healthy bodily functions.
+In fact, a proper potassium balance in and out of our body cells is important for healthy bodily functions.

-Muscle contractions, nerve signals, and healthy heart function needs potassium in and out of your cells.
-So, since cucumbers are abundant in this mineral, you can increase their intake to support your heart health.
+Muscle contractions, nerve signals, and healthy heart function needs potassium in and out of our cells.
+So, since cucumbers are abundant in this mineral, we can increase their intake to support our heart health.